yaroslavorl/ReCaptchaV2-DeepLearning-Solver/README.md

 ```

 ## Limitations
- ReCaptcher has been tested on five captcha sites, however unexpected errors may still occur.
+ ReCaptchaV2-DL-Solver has been tested on five captcha sites, however unexpected errors may still occur.
 #### Results may vary depending on:
 * The number of requests sent from your IP address;
 * Internet connection quality;